WTFAcademy/WTF-zkSync/README.md

 2. Account Abstraction (AA)
 - What is AA?
 - How AA works?
-- What is pay master?
+- What is paymaster?
-- How pay master works?
+- How paymaster works?

 3. Toolings
 - How zkSync differs from Ethereum?